Towards an Elementary Formulation of the Riemann Hypothesis in Terms of Permutation Groups

+This paper investigates the relationship between the Riemann hypothesis and the statement $\forall n, ~g(n) \le e^{\sqrt{p_n}}$, where $g(n)$ is the maximum order of an element of $S_n$, the symmetric group on $n$ elements, and $p_n$ is the $n$-th prime.
+We show this inequality holds under the Riemann Hypothesis.
+We also make progress towards establishing the converse by proving $\exists n,~g(n)>e^{\sqrt{p_n}}$ if the Riemann Hypothesis is false and the supremum of the set of the real parts of the Riemann zeta function's zeros $\sup \{\Re(\rho)~|~\zeta(\rho) = 0\}$ is not equal to 1.

-In a series of papers starting in the late 1960s (see e.g., \cite{Nic1968}, \cite{MNR1988}, \cite{DN2019}), Nicolas and his collaborators established an intriguing relationship between the Riemann Hypothesis and the theory of permutation groups.
-To describe their results, let $g:\mathbb{N}\to \mathbb{N}$ denote Landau's function, i.e. the function that takes $n\in \mathbb{N}$ to the maximum order of an element of $S_n$, the symmetric group on $n$ elements.
-The central result of \cite{DN2019} is that the Riemann Hypothesis is equivalent to the statement
+In a series of papers starting in the late 1960s (e.g., \cite{Nic1968}, \cite{MNR1988}, \cite{DN2019}), Nicolas and his collaborators established an intriguing relationship between the Riemann Hypothesis and the theory of permutation groups.
+One of the most striking, the central result of \cite{DN2019}, is that the Riemann Hypothesis is equivalent to the statement